clem272001/5G-Attacks/README.md

 - A `dataset_*.csv` file generated from feature extraction and CSV preparation/labeling.

 **CSV preparation and labeling**
 - `Label.py` → assigns attack labels.
 All labels are written into the `ip.opt.time_stamp` field.
-If no rule applies the row is kept unchanged.
+If no rule applies, the row is kept unchanged.
 - `fusionner.py` → merges multiple CSV files from different captures (e.g., distinct attack scenarios).

 **Label legend and how each scenario is flagged (written to `ip.opt.time_stamp`)**